rhobs/configuration/docs/sop/observatorium.md

 - Reach out to Observability Team (team-observability-platform@redhat.com), [`#forum-observatorium`](https://slack.com/app_redirect?channel=forum-observatorium) at CoreOS Slack, to get help in the investigation.

 # Observatorium Obsctl Reloader Alerts

+## ObsCtlIsDown

+### Impact

+Tenant's rules are not being pushed to Observatorium, so they might be stale.

+### Summary

+The `obsctl-reloader` is most likely down, in a crashloop state.

+### Severity

+`critical`

+### Access Required

+- Console access to the production clusters (this system is't used in staging) that runs Observatorium (currently [telemeter-prod-01 OSD](https://console-openshift-console.apps.telemeter-prod.a5j2.p1.openshiftapps.com/k8s/cluster/projects/observatorium-mst-production) and [rhobsp0ue1 OSD](https://console-openshift-console.apps.rhobsp02ue1.y9ya.p1.openshiftapps.com/)).
+- Edit access to the Observatorium namespaces:
+  - `observatorium-mst-production`

+### Steps

+- In the OSD console for specific cluster, check the pods belonging to the `obsctl-reloader` deployment and establish what is causing the crashloop.
+- Further actions will depend a lot on the root cause found and most likely be something we didn't go through before.

 ## ObsCtlRulesStoreServerError